Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Exact Algorithms for SFVS in Chordal Graphs

 We also improve the running time bound for \textsc{SFVS-C}.

-\begin{theorem} The original \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.379^{n})$. \end{theorem}
+\begin{theorem} The original \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.3788^{n})$. \end{theorem}

-\begin{proof} First, we show that the problem can be solved in time $\mathcal{O}(2^{n - k})$.
-If $k \geq \vert T \vert$, we know that $T$ is a solution to $\mathcal{I}$, leading that $\mathcal{I}$ is a Yes-instance.
-Thus we assume that $k < \vert T \vert$.
-Next, we enumerate all subsets $P$ of non-terminals in $\mathcal{O}(2^{n - \vert T \vert}) = \mathcal{O}(2^{n - k})$ time.
+\begin{proof} First, we show that the problem can be solved in time $\mathcal{O}^{*}(2^{n - k})$.
+If $k \geq |T|$, we know that $T$ is a solution to $\mathcal{I}$, leading that $\mathcal{I}$ is a Yes-instance.
+Thus we assume that $k < |T|$.
+Next, we enumerate all subsets $P$ of non-terminals in $\mathcal{O}^{*}(2^{n - |T|}) = \mathcal{O}^{*}(2^{n - k})$ time.
 For each subset $P$, we delete $P$ from the graph and mark all other non-terminals as undeletable.
-Then we iteratively merge two adjacent undeletable vertices into one until there is no pair of adjacent undeletable vertices.
-Then \textsc{SFVS-C} with the constraint that undeletable vertices are not allowed to be selected into the solution is equal to the weighted version of \textsc{FVS in Chordal Graphs}: we only need to set a very large weight to undeletable vertices to make sure that no solution will select an undeletable vertex.
+Then we iteratively pick a pair of adjacent undeletable vertices $v$ and $u$: delete the terminal that forms a $T$-triangle with $v$ and $u$, and then merge $v$ and $u$ into one until there is no pair of adjacent undeletable vertices.

+Now, \textsc{SFVS-C} with the constraint that undeletable vertices are not allowed to be selected into the solution is equal to the weighted version of \textsc{FVS in Chordal Graphs}: we only need to set a very large weight to undeletable vertices to make sure that no solution will select an undeletable vertex.
 Note that weighted \textsc{FVS in Chordal Graphs} can be solved in polynomial time~\cite{iplYannakakisG87}.
-Thus, we can solve our problem in time $\mathcal{O}(2^{n - k})$.
+Thus, we can solve our problem in time $\mathcal{O}^{*}(2^{n - k})$.

-By doing a trivial trade-off between the $\mathcal{O}(2^{n - k})$-time algorithm and the $\mathcal{O}^{*}(1.820^{k})$-time algorithm in Theorem~\ref{SFVS CHORDAL}, we know that \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.379^{n})$. \end{proof}
+By doing a trivial trade-off between the $\mathcal{O}^{*}(2^{n - k})$-time algorithm and the $\mathcal{O}^{*}(1.8192^{k})$-time algorithm in Theorem~\ref{SFVS CHORDAL}, we know that \textsc{SFVS-C} can be solved in time $\mathcal{O}(1.3788^{n})$. \end{proof}